Less is More: 7 Ways to Start Managing Your Finances Like a Minimalist

 Contact your power company.
 Many offer programs that’ll lower your energy usage — and reduce your bill.

-Or, if you’re a California resident, look into an online service called OhmConnect.
-This free app will pay you up to $300 for turning out the lights and shutting off your appliances for an hour at a time.
+Or, if you’re a California resident with California PG&E, SDG&E or SCE, look into an online service called OhmConnect.
+This free platform will pay you up to $300 a year for turning out the lights and shutting off your appliances for an hour at a time.
+(One guy made more than $400 — in one month!)

 It pays you to help save when the energy grid gets overburdened.
 Once you connect your utility account, you’ll get notified about these earning periods called “OhmHours.”
 During this time, your job is to simply use less power.